willghatch/emacs-estate/README.md

 If you write `(estate-define-state excitement tubular-keymap)`, you will define a state of excitement that comes with `estate-excitement-state-keymap` which inherits from `tubular-keymap`, `estate-excitement-state-buffer-local-keymap` which is initially null, `estate-excitement-state-enter-hook`, `estate-excitement-state-exit-hook`, and `estate-excitement-state` to activate the state.
 Change states with `estate-activate-state`, giving the state's symbol passed to `estate-define-state`, or (equivalently) by calling the defined activation function.
 If your state wants some extra setup, you can wrap `estate-activate-state` with your own function or use the hooks.
+You also need to activate `(estate-mode 1)` to start your stateful editing.
+See also `estate-mode-activate-predicate`, which determines whether `estate-local-mode` is activated for any particular buffer type.
+By default it is not active in minibuffers.
+Also set `estate-set-initial-state-function`, which is run when `estate-local-mode` is activated, and which should activate some state.

 ## estate-default-states.el